"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 - The beast is pictured as having seven heads and ten horns, like the dragon in the previous chapter.

 - The seven heads tell us that the beast is empowered and guided by the seven demonic personages that we described in the previous lesson.
-All seven of these heads (personages) have energized historic kingdoms that have oppressed Israel: Egypt, Assyria, Babylon, Medo-Persia, the Middle-Eastern portion of the Grecian Empire, the Byzantine portion of the Roman Empire and the Islamic Empire based in Turkey.
+All seven of these heads (personages) have energized historic kingdoms that have oppressed Israel: Egypt, Assyria, Babylon, Medo-Persia, the Middle-Eastern portion of the Grecian Empire, the Roman Empire and the Islamic Empire based in Arabia.
 As we have seen in previous lessons, all the regions involved in the previous oppressive empires are predominantly Islamic today.

 - The ten horns tell us that ten visible earthly kingdoms will be involved in this last-days' kingdom or confederacy.